Exhibition and Experience Design

 Introduces the planning and design of professional presentations, including drawings, digital images, and boards.
 Quick and formal sketch techniques, as well as appropriate materials, are reviewed.
 This course functions in an interdisciplinary manner with ED 542.

-ED 542 — Exhibition Design Graphics
+ED 542 — Exhibition and Experience Design Graphics

 3 credits; 6 lab hours